Former Penn State coach Sandusky: mentor or molester?

 Sandusky was especially famed for making Penn State known as "Linebacker U," producing 10 All-Americans at the position during his tenure.

-In the Alamo Bowl, the Nittany Lions beat Texas A&M 24-0 in Sandusky's last game as a Penn State coach.
+Fittingly, in the Alamo Bowl the Nittany Lions beat Texas A&M 24-0 in Sandusky's last game as a Penn State coach.

 "Sandusky did threaten to send him home from the Alamo Bowl in Texas when Victim 4 resisted his advances," the grand jury said.
 Victim 4 also traveled to the Outback Bowl the previous year.